 While with Boston, Fabe bounced around up and down in the lineup; in some games, he batted sixth or seventh.
-He played both right and left fields (his .982 fielding percentage had led the American Association), and even kicked off a triple play on September 20, catching a fly ball, then firing it to Dahlgren at first, who relayed to Cronin to get the runner sprinting from second.
+He played both right and left fields (his .982 fielding percentage had led the American Association), and even kicked off a triple play on September 20, catching a fly ball, then firing it to Dahlgren at first, who relayed to Cronin before the runner was able to return to second.

 Heading into the 1937 season, the Red Sox had Doc Cramer set to play center field, but expected a lot from Buster Mills, Dom Dallessandro, and Fabian Gaffke as flycatchers.
 All were newcomers.
 "Judging by last year's records, at least one of this trio should make good," said Joe Cronin.
 Mills, Gaffke, and Doerr were listed in the New York Times as "three of the finest players produced in the minors last year."
 Gaffke came on really strong in the last week of spring training, and in a City Series game against the Boston Bees, he went 4-for-5 with a double, home run, and two singles.
 He got the nod.

-With Minneapolis, he had a very strong year, batting .325 in 41 games and placing third in American Association MVP voting behind Rudy York and Lou Fette.
+With Minneapolis, he had a very strong year, batting .325 in 41 games.
 While with the big-league team, Fabe had raised his Red Sox average to .288, with six homers and 34 RBIs.
 But his star seemed to somehow be waning, and the Red Sox projected newly-acquired Joe Vosmik, Doc Cramer, and Chapman as their outfield.
 By February 1938, Gaffke was described, with Leo Nonnenkamp, as "held-over spare outfielders."

 One of the more celebrated moments in Ted Williams' early days with the Red Sox came in Atlanta in an early April 1939 exhibition game.
 Ted went after a foul ball but overran it and was unable to make the catch.
 Frustrated, he kicked the ball, then picked it up and heaved it out of the ballpark.
 Cronin, playing shortstop, shouted back to the Boston bench, "Gaffke, you're playing right field."
 That's the story of the time Fabe took Ted Williams' place.